CMccormick0003/MarsNews_Web_scraping/README.md

 # MarsNews_Web_scraping

-# This is a full webscraping exercise and a data analysis project based on the webscraping.
+# This is a webscraping exercise and a data analysis project.
 ## Skills used in this project: collecting data, organizing data, storing data, analyzing data, and visually communicating insights

 # Part 1: Scrape Titles and Preview Text from Mars News
 I accessed the Mars news site link (Source accessed on 27May2023:  https://static.bc-edx.com/data/web/mars_news/index.html) and performed the following actions:
--	identified the HTML elements on the webpage (eg, HTML tables, recurring elements like multiple news articles)
+-	identified the HTML elements on the webpage (eg, recurring elements like multiple news articles)
 -	identified the id and class attributes of the HTM elements
 -	extracted webpage information using automated browsing (using Splinter)
 -	extracted webpage information using HTML parsing (using Beautiful Soup)